jcpeeps/RuDASA-2024/markdown/resources/resource/rural/rural-organisations.md

     The single star ( * ) followed by a space and then text shows an item in a bulleted list.
 Make sure each item is on a separate line.

-    Links are created with the following: [Link text that is displayed on the website](url)
+    Links are created by putting the text you want to show in square brackets ( [] ) followed by the link in round brackets ( () ).
+For example, [RuReSA](https://ruresa.org.za/) will show as RuReSA and link to the RuReSA website.

     Please refer to the "HOW TO USE" or "HOW TO USE SHORT" files for more information.
  -->